 How Long Does it Keep?

-7 layer dip should keep will for 3 days in the fridge.
+7 layer dip should keep well for 3 days in the fridge.
 Just keep in mind once dipped into it that exposed area of avocado can start to brown.

 Cover dish tightly with plastic wrap when storing.